amumurst/scala-ws-2021/README.md

 When file compiles we can run the tests.
 Do so by opening the corresponding TaskXSpec file and press "test" <img width="412" alt="Screenshot 2021-09-17 at 05 20 01" src="https://user-images.githubusercontent.com/4258408/133718890-8304147e-73b2-46b1-831f-ad152a106ffc.png">

+### Solutions
+If you are stuck on a task you find suggestions for solutions for all tasks in https://github.com/amumurst/scala-ws-2021/pull/2/files
+BUT: Remember that there are way more than one way to do something, so do not take this as the only correct way!
+Also: Please attempt yourself first, then if its not possible try to figure out how the solution works or ask for help.

 If you are done super early, ask for other stuff (I have more), or try out some more tasks at https://www.scala-exercises.org/std_lib/asserts